docarray/docarray/docs/advanced/document-store/milvus.md

 da = DocumentArray(storage='milvus', config={'n_dim': 10})
 ```

-Here, `config` is configuration for the created Milvus collection,
+Here, `config` is configuration for the new Milvus collection,
-and `n_dim` is a mandatory field that specified the dimensionality of stored embeddings.
+and `n_dim` is a mandatory field that specifies the dimensionality of stored embeddings.
-You can find a complete specification of the Milvus `config` {ref}`here <milvus-config>`.
+For more information about the Milvus `config`, refer to the {ref}`specification <milvus-config>`.

-To access a previously persisted DocumentArray, you can specify the `collection_name`, the `host`  and the `port`.
+To access a previously persisted DocumentArray, specify the `collection_name`, the `host`,  and the `port`.

 ```python